UniversalDependencies/docs/_en-pos/X.md

 shortdef: 'other'
 ---

-This document is a placeholder for the language-specific documentation for `X`.
+The English tag `X` is used for the PTB tags FW, LS, XX, ADD, AFX, and GW.
+Some things tagged AFX would be candidates for retagging with other tags, but that has not been attempted.